y01a-BG/NeuroPredict/README.md

 ## Project Overview

 This project aims to develop a machine learning classification model to predict the presence of tumors and seizure occurrences based on EEG (electroencephalogram) data.
-By leveraging advanced machine learning and deep learning techniques, the project seeks to create an accurate, ethical, and explainable predictive tool for clinical use.
+By leveraging advanced machine learning and deep learning techniques, the project seeks to create an  explainable and predictive tool.

 ## Objective
 - Classify EEG signals into distinct medical states: